 LOVE THIS SONG.
-It’s been one of my favorites since it was initially released as a single.
-The music video (see below) is freaky af though–it makes me think they got some inspiration from Brendon Urie (Panic!
+It has been one of my favorites since it was initially released as a single.
+The music video is freaky though–it makes me think they got some inspiration from Brendon Urie (Panic!
 At the Disco).
-I wouldn’t recommend watching if you don’t like zombies though.
+I would not recommend watching if you are not a zombie fan.

 4. “Kids in the Dark”

-So I didn’t include the link for the video so you can see it here, because it’s more tour footage with the song playing over the footage. if you’re curious though, feel free to check it out!
+While there is a music video for this track, it’s more of a Future Hearts tour video than a music video.
+If you’re curious though, click here to check it out!
 I like this song, but I don’t have any particularly strong attachment to it.
-Also, if anyone wants to get me the lyric phonecase (shown on right), I will have no complaints!
+Also, if anyone wants to get me the lyric phone case (shown on right), I will have no complaints!